auqfyanjun/learngit/readme.txt

 git is a dist version control system add gpl
 Git has amutable index called stage
+Git tracks changes of files